jmiao24/SGEGG/README.md

 ## Introduction

-SGEGG(Simple_GxE_GxG) is an in-house software to run linear regression for genome-wide GxE or GxG analysis.
+SGEGG(Simple_GxE_GxG) is an in-house software to run linear regression or linear mixed model for genome-wide GxE or GxG analysis.

 ## Updates
 - Feb 16, 2022: Add the GxG or GxE analysis for repeated measure; Add E * covariate interaction when performing genome-wide GxE analysis.